COOKIE POLICY

 All staff at Clinical Services International adhere to our confidentiality policy.
 It is their legal obligation to keep all information confidential unless there is a safety risk.

-In addition we only disclose personal information when we have your express permission.
+In addition, we only disclose personal information when we have your express permission to do so.
 The only time we can share details without your consent is if it is required by the law.

 Every person has the right to withdraw consent for details to be shared at any point.